Computing Evolutionarily Stable Strategies in Multiplayer Games: Experiments

 Our first set of experiments is on a set of example games given in Appendix~\ref{ap:examples}.
 The full sets of SNE and ESSs for these games are summarized in Table~\ref{ta:example-games}.
 Note that several of these games are degenerate in the sense that certain supports contain a continuum of symmetric Nash equilibria.
 For Games 1, 3, 4, 6, 7, and 8, the algorithm correctly found all SNE and ESSs.
 For Game 2, the algorithm found SNE (1,0), (0,1), and $(0.9999,\num{1e-4}).$ This game is degenerate on the support $\{0,1\},$ and the algorithm is only expected to find one representative SNE on such a support; it also correctly classified that no ESSs exist.
 For Game 5 the algorithm found SNE (1,0,0) and $(0,0.9999,\num{1e-4}).$ The game is degenerate on the support $\{1,2\},$ so the algorithm does not return all SNE on that face, but it correctly identified the unique ESS.
 Game 6 represents frequency-dependent competition among three tumor phenotypes---Proliferators, Producers, and Invasives---where each cell’s payoff equals the sum of its pairwise interactions with two neighbors.
 Proliferators and Invasives each receive the highest payoff when interacting with their own type, while Producers confer no competitive advantage.

-For our next experiments we ran our algorithm on three-player symmetric normal-form games with all payoff entries uniformly random on [-1,1].
+For our next experiments, we ran our algorithm on three-player symmetric normal-form games generated by drawing each independent payoff entry from $U(-1,1)$ and imposing $A[i,j,k]=A[i,k,j]$.
 We generated and solved 100 games for each number of pure strategies $K$ from 3 to 8.
 These games are nondegenerate since the set of degenerate games has Lebesgue measure zero.
-We used the nonconvex quadratic solver from Gurobi version 13.0.0, which guarantees global optimality~\cite{Gurobi25:Gurobi}, with Java version 14.0.2.
-We used an Intel Core i7-1065G7 processor with base clock speed of 1.30 GHz (and maximum turbo boost speed of up to 3.9 GHz) with 16 GB of RAM under 64-bit Windows 11 (8 logical cores/threads).
-We used the numerical parameter values given in Table~\ref{ta:parameters}.
+We used the nonconvex quadratic solver from Gurobi version 13.0.0, which guarantees global optimality~\cite{Gurobi25:Gurobi}.
+We used an Intel Core i7-1065G7 CPU with 16 GB of RAM and 8 threads, and numerical parameter values given in Table~\ref{ta:parameters}.

 The runtimes from the experiments are given in Table~\ref{ta:runtime}.
 For each $K$ we report the total runtime of Algorithm~\ref{al:ess-enumeration} to find all ESSs, as well as the runtime until the first ESS is found.
 If no ESSs are found, then we report the time to find the first ESS as the total time of Algorithm~\ref{al:ess-enumeration}.
 For both the total and first runtimes we report the mean with 95\% confidence intervals as well as the median.
 The results indicate that the algorithm is able to find all ESSs quite quickly in these games.
-For the biggest games $K = 8$ the mean runtime to find all ESSs is 13.8159 seconds, and the mean runtime to find one ESS is 0.7645 seconds.
+For the biggest games $K = 8$ the mean runtime to find all ESSs is 12.9643 seconds, and the mean runtime to find one ESS is 0.5825 seconds.
 For $K = $ 3--5, all ESSs are found in a fraction of a second.
 Since the games are nondegenerate, we know that the algorithm finds all ESSs in each game.

 Table~\ref{ta:ess-hist} provides further insight by showing the number of ESSs found for each $K$ (aggregated over the 100 sampled games).
 While a small number of games had no ESS, the majority of games had a moderate number of ESSs (1--3).
 Table~\ref{ta:ess-support-sizes} gives a breakdown of the number of ESSs found with each support size, again aggregated over the sampled games.
 A large number of the ESSs had support size of 1 or 2, which explains why the running times to find the first ESS were so low; however some games had ESSs with larger support sizes.